Think your food peccadilloes are weird? Well, you're not alone. Meet members of our staff who are also particular about their food.

 Me: Don't get me started!
 No bananas.
 No mushrooms.
 No pickles.
 Little to no sauce on spaghetti.
 Condiments?
 No thank you!
 French fries and M&Ms have to be eaten in groups of two.
 A pack of Starbursts needs to be eaten in a specific color order.
 I could keep going.
 However, as I get older, I am more willing to try new things.
 In the last few years, I've developed a taste for seafood, steak, sour cream and guacamole.

-Sarah D.: I've never been a picky eater but one thing that I've never liked is cucumbers.
+Sarah D.opens a new window: I've never been a picky eater but one thing that I've never liked is cucumbers.
 No matter how fresh they are, they taste like moldy melon to me.
 Even the smell nauseates me.
 Cucumber water at weddings or spas?
 Guess I'll be dehydrated today!

-Susan M.: I haven't had a glass of milk since I was 8-years-old.
+Susan M.opens a new window: I haven't had a glass of milk since I was 8-years-old.
 I took an unexpected big gulp of sour milk and I can still taste it after all these years.
 In cereal or with cocoa powder added I'm fine, but just plain milk is a no go.

 Emma H.: I've always strongly disliked bananas.
 I know, who doesn't eat bananas?
 It's everything about them, the taste, the texture, how they turn brown and spotted.
 My parents never experienced any issues feeding me the foods kids typically avoid: broccoli, Brussel sprouts, mushrooms.
 But bananas, oh don't even try.
 A few years ago my aunt baked a banana cake and didn't tell me it was banana in an attempt to trick me into liking bananas.
 Not even the delicious maple frosting could mask the banana funk within the cake.
 I spit it out when my aunt wasn't looking and quickly begged my sister to please eat my cake.
 She happily obliged, but still said I owed her one.
 Lol.